phantomdiorama/nopesto/README.md

 - [ ] more Gene?

-## Note
+## note

 Languages that use custom highlight groups, such as Markdown, may still use some colour.
+I may not fix this.

 ## thanks